KKrishna11/MindGenAI/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Create Course

+Step 1
+Get started by logging in first, then hit the 'Create Course' link or button in the navbar.
+You'll be instantly whisked away to our innovative course creation page – just like that!
+Boom, yeah!

+Step 2
+Once you're in the 'Create Course' section, you'll find sleek input boxes waiting for your course title and units.
+Simply input your details, hit that button, and voilà!
+In just a second, watch as your course details and units magically generate right before your eyes.

+Step 3
+After your course details are magically generated, click the newly generated button again to summon YouTube videos and unit summaries.
+With a click, dive into the learning section, where your educational journey awaits!

+Step 4
+Congratulations on reaching the learning section - the gateway to a world of knowledge with MindGenAI!
+Strap on your learning cap and get ready for a rollercoaster ride of educational fun.
+But wait, there's more!
+By purchasing a subscription, you're not just upgrading your learning experience, you're also helping us sprinkle more genius dust on our courses for you and your fellow knowledge enthusiasts.
+It's like adding extra cheese to your pizza - because who doesn't love a little extra goodness, right?"

+Success

 ## Deploy on Vercel
 API AND ENV ARE NOT IN THE REPOSITORY
 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.